-Q. Telephone Use to Call Parent/Guardian/Custodian
+P. Telephone Use to Call Parent/Guardian/Custodian

 If a parent/guardian needs to reach a student, he or she must call the Main Office - 718-465-2230.
 Similarly, if a student seeks to call his or her parent, the student must make the request to the Main Office.
-Under no circumstances should a parent/guardian or child call or text each other during hours from a cell phone.
+Under no circumstances should a parent/guardian or child call or text each other during school hours from a cell phone (unless there is an emergency).

-R. Personal Property
+Q. Personal Property

-The School is not responsible for valuables that are lost or damaged.
-It is strongly advised that students do not bring valuables into the building including electronic devices such as tablets, phones, etc.
+The Parish School is not responsible for valuables that are lost or damaged.
+It is strongly advised that students do not bring valuables into the school building including electronic devices such as tablets, phones, etc.

-S. Announcements
+R. Announcements

-Informational announcements are handled through the School's P.A. system.
+Informational announcements are handled through the Parish School's P.A. system.
 Students must courteously listen when a message is presented over the P.A. system, especially when prayers are recited.

-T. Fliers and Informational Brochures
+S. Fliers and Informational Brochures

 Students may, upon approval by the Principal, distribute, at reasonable times and places, unofficial material, including petitions, buttons, or other insignia.
 However, all such material must be in accordance with the teachings of the Roman Catholic Church.
 Failure to comply will result in confiscation of the material and possibly disciplinary action.
-Further, any such material may not be obscene, libelous, contain indecent or vulgar language or content, advertise a product not permitted to minors by law, constitute insulting or fighting words the purpose of which is to injure or harass other people, or present a high likelihood of causing a disruption at the School.
-Further, parents/guardians may not distribute, either through their child or otherwise, any unofficial material
+Further, any such material may not be obscene, libelous, contain indecent or vulgar language or content, advertise a product not permitted to minors by law, constitute insulting or fighting words the purpose of which is to injure or harass other people, or present a high likelihood of causing a disruption at the Parish School.
+Further, parents/guardians may not distribute, either through their child or otherwise, any unofficial material.